Video Contest 2021

 Your video submission is considered incomplete until we receive these items.

+All contestants (individual and team submissions) must download and complete this form and submit it with entry.
 Any entrant(s) under the age of 18 will need a parent's or legal guardian's permission to be part of a team that enters the contest.
-Contestants under the age of 18 must download, complete, and have their parent or legal guardian sign a permission form and submit it with entry.

 Any people in the video who can be visibly recognized must sign an Official Photo/Video Release Form before the entry is submitted—minors must have parent or guardian signatures.